HazMat Tool — substance information

 Antimony compounds, inorganic, solid, n.o.s

-Antimony is a chemical element; it has symbol Sb (from Latin stibium) and atomic number 51.
-A lustrous grey metal or metalloid, it is found in nature mainly as the sulfide mineral stibnite (Sb2S3).
+Antimony is a chemical element with the symbol Sb (from Latin stibium) and atomic number 51.
+A lustrous grey metal or metalloid, it occurs in nature mainly in the form of the sulfide mineral stibnite (Sb2S3).
 Antimony compounds have been known since ancient times and were powdered for use as medicine and cosmetics, often known by the Arabic name kohl.
-The earliest known description of this metalloid in the West was written in 1540 by Vannoccio Biringuccio.
 China is the largest producer of antimony and its compounds, with most production coming from the Xikuangshan Mine in Hunan.
+The industrial methods for refining antimony from stibnite are roasting followed by reduction with carbon, or direct reduction of stibnite with iron.
+The most common applications for metallic antimony are in alloys with lead and tin, which have improved properties for solders, bullets, and plain bearings.
 Wikipedia

 Emergency Response Guide No. 157